liamphmurphy/hugo-blog/content/about/index.md

 ## Personal

 I currently reside in the beautiful Pacific Northwest city of Portland, Oregon.
+When I'm not coding, I try to spend my time exercising (and discovering the many hikes in my area), trying new breweries / taphouses with friends, failing to play a song on the guitar, reading a fantasy novel, or spending my free time learning about programming stuff even though I should probably take a break from that since I program for a living...